Nursing

 NUR 734.
 Practicum II: Primary Care Pediatrics II.
 2 credits.
 FA

-NUR 734 is the second preceptor-supervised practice course for advanced practice nursing (APN) students in which they progress along the trajectory from novice to competent advanced practice nurses in the role of Pediatric Dual track program.
-The emphasis is on further development of clinical assessment and diagnostic reasoning skills as well as diagnosing and treating common acute and chronic health problems of children in the primary care setting.
-Students work in with preceptors who provide guidance and feedback in the diagnosis and management of these children.
+NUR 734 is the second preceptor-supervised practice course for advanced practice nursing (APN) students in which they progress along the trajectory from novice to competent advanced practice nurses within the pediatric dual track nurse practitioner program.
+The emphasis is on further development of clinical assessment and diagnostic reasoning skills, as well as diagnosing and treating common acute and chronic health conditions in children within in the primary care setting.
+Students work with preceptors who provide guidance and feedback in the diagnosis and management of these children.
 This practicum requires 150 direct clinical hours.
 P: NUR 665; CO: NUR 722.

 NUR 735.
 Practicum II: Psychiatric Mental Health Nurse Practitioner.
 2 credits.
 FA

-NUR 735 provides PMH-NP students with skills necessary to identify specific psychiatric syndromes in the clinical setting.
+NUR 735 provides PMHNP students with skills necessary to identify specific psychiatric syndromes in the clinical setting.
 Emphasis will be placed on assessment practices and psychopharmacology decision making for patients across the lifespan.
-Students will build on their knowledge with regards to differential diagnoses/syndromes emphasizing child/adolescent populations as well as neurological disorders.
+Students will build on their knowledge related to differential diagnoses/syndromes emphasizing child/adolescent populations as well as neurological disorders.
 Elements of interprofessional practice will be integrated into practicum experiences.
-Practicum experiences will include, the general psychiatric patient experiences as well child/adolescent populations.
-This practicum requires 150 direct clinical hours.
+Practicum experiences will include, the general psychiatric patient experiences and child/adolescent populations.
+This practicum course requires 150 direct clinical hours.
 P: NUR 744.
 CO: NUR 733.

 NUR 737.
 Care of the Pediatric Patient in the Urgent/Emergency Setting.
 2 credits.
 SP